**Application website will open on February 1, 2023**

 Selection of Scholarship Winners

 Selection of the scholarship recipients will be based upon the student’s scholarship record, leadership ability, citizenship standards, and potential ability to benefit by higher education.
-The committee will make its choice and the winners will be notified by email before the end of April the same year in which the application was made.
+The committee will make its choice and the winners will be notified by email late April the same year in which the application was made.